Danus365/redteam_playbook/docs/ai-red-team/context-engineering-101.md

 Before we continue to the actual hacking, it is essential and important to understand how AI agents store their context programmatically.
 Each AI agent session will contain at least a few of these components.

 * **Message List** - Most agents have a message list which contains all the messages within a session or “history”.
-They hare handled and implemented differently in each agent scheme.
+Messages are handled and implemented differently in each agent scheme.
 Each message has a role - “system”, “user”, “assistant”:

-  * **System** - Typically the first in message list, this is instructions that define the AI agents role.
-Usually defined as a message coming from the “system”.
+  * **System** - Typically the first in message list will contain this role.
+This message role contains the instructions that defines the AI agents behavior.
 You can read more about it by searching for roles in AI agent specifications.
-Data that reaches this message is persistent and might last forever.
   * **User** - The prompt that the users sends and is being processed by the LLM, typically is categorized under the role “user”
   * **Assistant** - The message that contains the replies, thoughts, actions and observations of the assistant, this message is categorized as “assistant”